zainabed/zainabed-blog/content/blogs/angular-know-about-httpclient-unit-testing/index.md

 ---
-title: "Angular Know About Httpclient Unit Testing"
+title: "Angular: Getting Started With Httpclient Unit Testing"
-date: 2022-06-21T01:39:41-04:00
+date: 2022-07-26T01:39:41-04:00
 draft: true
 authors:
   - Zainul
 cover:
-  image: "image/cover.png"
+  image: "image/cover.jpg"
-  alt: "Angular Know About Httpclient Unit Testing"
+  alt: "Angular: Getting Started With Httpclient Unit Testing"
 categories:
   - "Blog"
 ---

 ## Introduction

-This tutorial will help you understanding the basic of unit testing for HttpClient.
+This tutorial will help you understand the basics of unit testing for Angular HttpClient.
+Angular includes a testing module named ``HttpClientTestingModule`` that provides an HTTP mocking service, ``HttpTestingController`` to intercept the HTTP request and provide a mock response for it.
-HttpClient enables the HTTP communication between client which is Angular application in this context and API server which could be Nodejs server or JAVA server application, etc.

-Developers are under impression that they need the working API server to test their Angular application, but it is half true rather they need to verify the HTTP client contract which could be server by the stub server.

-To facilitate such stub server Angular testing framework provides the ``HttpClientTestingModule`` module which incorprate with unit test and le you test the HTTP communications.

 ## Setup

-To begin writing such unit test cases first we need to create the Angular service which uses HTTPClient to get the blog content from server.
+We begin by writing a service to fetch blogs from an application server.

-Use following Angular cli commands to generate service.
+Use the following Angular cli commands to generate a service.

 #### Generate a module